SimVascular/simvascular.github.io-archive/source/documentation/flowsolver/_intro.md

 - Custom and efficient [**linear solver.**](docsRefs.html#refSec3) Accurate simulation of blood flow in vessels require the repeated solution of linear systems of equations with millions of unknowns.
 Moreover, use of closed-loop boundary models significantly increases the degree of coupling between boundary degrees of freedoms.
 The **svLS** linear solver is designed to efficiently handle large cardiovascular simulations with arbitrary boundary conditions and reduce solution times.

-- Multiscale Coupling for [**closed loop boundary conditions.**](docsRefs.html#refSec2)  Coupling a three-dimensional finite element solver with a 0D lumped circulation model drastically improves the possibility of realistically simulate patient-specific hemodynamics and phisiology.
+- Multiscale Coupling for [**closed loop boundary conditions.**](docsRefs.html#refSec2)  Coupling a three-dimensional finite element solver with a 0D lumped circulation model drastically improves the possibility of realistically simulate patient-specific hemodynamics and physiology.

 ### About this guide